 Frequent Use of Hard Water

-The minerals in hard water cause blonde hair to become dry and brittle, resulting in a dull appearance.
+The minerals in hard water can cause blonde hair to become dry and brittle, resulting in a dull appearance.

 Build Up